Best Of17 min read

 • 90-day money-back guarantee is the longest on this entire list

-• Phone support is a genuine differentiator for less tech-savvy agency teams
+• Phone support is a genuine win for less technical teams

 • Solid reseller infrastructure at a fair price

-• US-based support (important for some client agreements)
+• US-based support (matters for certain client agreements)

 Cons

-• Data center options more limited than global competitors
+• Fewer data center options than global providers

 7. Hostinger — Best for High-Volume, Budget-Conscious Agencies